alvarezp/getbymail/README.md

 - Download "full" sites recursively.

-- Read body of messages so It can receive multiple instructions in the same message.
+- Read body of messages so it can receive multiple instructions in the same message.

 - Open all unread messages on a single execution.